 Depends on policy specified (event base or continuous), device agent shall generate clips and send record to platform.

-grant storage upload permission from signald
+grant storage upload permission from signald (two -way arrow)

 In the same time, agent shall upload the generated clip to S3 directly, with given authentication from backend.